swiss-ai/ml-4m/captioning/README.md

 # Evaluation

-What are the standard benchmarks for long video captioning?
+What are the standard benchmarks for long video captioning? e.g. [MAS-QA, Ego-QA](https://arxiv.org/pdf/2405.19723)

 How to compare the obtained captions on our own data, without gold captions?